cavazosdotcom/tech-blog/README.md

 There are currently no tests on this application

+# Future Development

+For future plans, I hope to add routes to edit and delete comments as well.
+A user can already do this with posts but not comments.
+I want to make a footer than can stick to the bottom of the page even with scroll and with not enough content to fill the viewport.

+Eventually I plan on adding the ability to comment on comments to further the discussion possibilities with this app.

+General styling is needed as well to clean up the color and asthetic of the site.

+I also want to add a feature that will label edited posts as edited.

 # Questions
 If you have any questions feel free to contact me at either [Github](https://github.com/cavazosdotcom), or [cavazosdotcom@gmail.com](cavazosdotcom@gmail.com)